 There's another aspect to this as well.
 As with every business, Charlie is made up of many different roles that demand very different skill sets and levels of expertise, and we pay people accordingly.
 This naturally means there is a wide range of salaries across the business.

-What this meant in practice was a gap between those who could afford to take lots of holiday and those who could not.
+What this meant in practice was a gap between those who could afford to take lots of holidays and those who could not.

 But how much you are paid shouldn’t be relevant to how much holiday you take – that was never how unlimited holiday was intended to work.